 Education at the intersection of conservation and horticulture

-Throughout the New England region, we work with schools to help students and teachers learn about plants through creative, hands-on programs.
-Our user-friendly, interactive web application, Go Botany, enables everyone from beginners to professionals to discover and identify thousands of plant species in the New England flora.
-We provide guided educational tours by foot or by cart for thousands of adults and children at Garden in the Woods.
+We work with schools to help students and teachers learn about plants through creative, hands-on programs.
+Our user-friendly, interactive web application, Go Botany, enables everyone from beginners to professionals to discover and identify thousands of New England plant species.
+We also provide guided educational tours by foot or by cart for adults and children at Garden in the Woods.
 Come explore and study the fascinating world of native plants with us!